 How do you get a falafel to stick together?

 - Make sure you don't add moisture to the dough.
-Moisture can come from two things here - if you did not drain the soaked chickpeas completely, and if you did not drain or spin the leaves thoroughly.
+Moisture can come from two things here - if you did not drain the soaked chickpeas completely, and if you did not pat dry or drain or spin the leaves thoroughly.

 - Apart from this, do not use water to process the mixture.
 The onions and leaves will release moisture that will help the soaked chickpeas to break down.
-Process only until all the chickpeas are ground to a little finer than coarse.
+Grind only until all the chickpeas are ground to a little finer than coarse texture.

 - Refrigerate the dough for at least 20 to 30 minutes.
 This will help you shape the dough or if you want to be fancy, use the falafel pattie maker.